AnSrwn/Gambling/README.md

 * Improve animations.
 Considering using something else than GIFs, because they use a lot of memory space and their performance is not optimal.
 * Improve the design of the app (buttons, text style,...).

+If you have any suggestions for features or want to report a bug, please make a new issue.
+We will take care about it :)